 7. All the nature!

 Whether you’re whizzing around on a boat along the Mekong, riding a bike through Luang Prabang, exploring Hmong villages or discovering winding roads and mountains outside Vang Vieng, you’ll fall in love with the nature and scenery in Laos.
-It’s so beautifully green, swarming with dense, lush jungle that instils a huge buzz of wanderlust right in your chest.
+It’s so beautifully green, swarming with the dense, lush jungle that instils a huge buzz of wanderlust right in your chest.
 It’s all you can do to contain yourself.
 It’s seriously beautiful and a playground for anyone who loves the great outdoors.

 8. It’s really affordable